 BUTTERFLY WALK AND TALK with Dr. Chip Taylor

 10:30 AM – 12:00 PM, FREE with admission

 Dr. Chip Taylor, founder of Monarch Watch, will offer a brief talk on the life cycle and migration of Monarch butterflies, followed by a tour of the San Antonio Botanical Garden’s pollinator garden.

 Underwritten by the San Antonio Botanical Garden and the Texas Butterfly Ranch

 BUGS FOR LUNCH? with Louise Hénault-Ethier, entomophagy expert

-Entomophogy, the eating of insects as food by human beings, will be explored in this interesting session hosted by Hénault-Ethier, an expert in the subject, who joins us from Montreal.
-The event will include a hands on workshop where participants learn to build their own insect farm and get a chance to to taste some bug based food.
-FREE with Musuem admission.
+Entomophagy, the eating of insects as food by human beings, will be explored in this interesting session hosted by Hénault-Ethier, an expert in the subject, who joins us from Montreal.
+The event will include a hands-on workshop where participants learn to build their own insect farm and get a chance to taste some bug-based food.
+FREE with Museum admission.
 Stay tuned for registration details.